BZoennchen/supercollider-book/chapters/sounddesign/math/intro.md

 If this is true, then the same has to be the case for mathematical terms such as numbers.
 With this view, the meaning of the word "two" can not be private.
 Instead it is a result of social practices.
-In his later philosophy (*Philosophical Investigations* {cite}`wittgenstein:1953`), he rejected Platonism: there are no mathematical objects "out there".
+In his later philosophy (*Philosophical Investigations* {cite}`wittgenstein:1953`), Wittgenstein rejected Platonism: there are no mathematical objects "out there".
 Instead, math is a set of rule-governed activities within forms of life.
 It "two" is a term born out of social practice to communicate such that it helps us to navigate the mess.
 Proofs don't "reveal eternal truths"; they change what counts as true by fixing the rules of use.